-Health Canada, in collaboration with Aboriginal Affairs and Northern Development Canada, assists First Nations in ensuring safe drinking water in their communities, south of 60 degrees parallel.
+Health Canada, in collaboration with Aboriginal Affairs and Northern Development Canada, assists First Nations in assuring safe drinking water in their communities, south of 60 degrees parallel.

-For more than 50 years, Health Canada has provided environmental public health services to First Nations communities through its Environmental Public Health Program.
-As part of this program, the department monitors and provides advice on drinking water quality to First Nations communities and Aboriginal Affairs and Northern Development Canada.
-Health Canada also provides wastewater programming such as public health inspections and public education in First Nations communities.
+Health Canada provides environmental public health services to First Nation communities through its Environmental Public Health Program.
+As part of this program, the department monitors and provides advice on drinking water quality to First Nation communities and Aboriginal Affairs and Northern Development Canada.
+Health Canada also provides wastewater programming such as public health inspections and public education in First Nation communities.

-In First Nations communities located south of 60 degrees parallel in Canada, responsibility for safe drinking water on reserves is shared between First Nations communities and the Government of Canada.
+In First Nation communities located south of 60 degrees parallel in Canada, responsibility for safe drinking water on reserves is shared between First Nation communities and the Government of Canada.

 Chief and Council are responsible for planning and developing their capital facilities which provide for the basic infrastructure needs of the community, including drinking water.
 They are also responsible for the day-to-day operation of water and wastewater systems on reserves, including sampling and testing drinking water.